 Local users do not require MFA challenge.
 For non-safe mode in Windows Operating System:

-- With Centrify Privilege Elevation Service (zone mode) a local user can log in without MFA whenever they cannot connect to Centrify Identity Platform.
+- With Centrify Privilege Elevation Service (zone mode) a local user can log in without MFA whenever they cannot connect to the Centrify Platform.
 The exception is that the local user does not assign roles for either "Window login permit" or "rescue user."

-- Without Centrify Privilege Elevation Service (zoneless mode) a local user is allowed to log in without MFA.
+- Without the Centrify Privilege Elevation Service (zoneless mode) a local user is allowed to log in without MFA.

 For safe mode in Windows Operating System, a local user can only log in as a rescue user.
 To set a rescue user for zone mode, go through the Access Manager to assign roles.
 To set a rescue user for zoneless mode, go through Group Policies to configure.